Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Sawmill Geyser

 The highlight of the Sawmill Complex is Sawmill Geyser.
 It depends on nearly 10 other hydrothermal features for its energy and water supply.
-Until 2017, Sawmill Geyser was one of the most active geysers to enjoy during a visit to the Upper Geyser Basin.
+Until 2017, Sawmill Geyser was one of the most active geysers to enjoy in the park.
 It put on show more often than it remained quiet.
 Today, it’s mostly dormant.

 Grand Group